ryan-mcclue/ryan-mcclue/src/mcu.md

 Require command queue to prevent motor stalling?

+Stepper motors don't move in a smooth and continuous way Open loop, as no feedback of motor position
+Therefore, it's possible motor might slip steps and software gets out of sync Also, will require calibration (possibly with a limit switch?)
+Can be controlled with GPIO?

+Say 32 steps per revolution, plus 64 time gear reduction, i.e. internal motor must rotate 64 times to get one external rotation
+(so a gear reduction of 64:1)
+torque is rotational equivalent of linear force gives total 2048 steps

+rotor has permanent magnet whose poles will line up with stator electromagnet coils stepper will have rotor and stator teeth, i.e. further subdividing magnets

+TODO: For any hardware, understand basic signal patterns

 24/7 SYSTEM:
 Able to detect and recover from faults.
 So, must build in features to collect information